|

 How do I enroll my child?

-Please contact us at The Ithaca Youth Bureau to enroll your child.
 The enrollment process is quick and easy.
-Just give us a call or stop in for a visit.
+Just give us a call or click here.
 We'll take down some basic information, and then schedule an interview for you and your child.
-Our enrollment staff member will visit you at your home, and conduct a thorough and important interview with you and your child so we can make a great match.
-Who are the Big Brothers & Sisters?
+Our enrollment staff member will conduct a thorough and important interview with you and your child so we can make a great match.
+Interviews take place at the Ithaca Youth Bureau.
+Before your child is matched, both you and your child will complete a Pre-Match training which covers rules and policies as well as child safety information.
+Click here to start the process of enrolling your child.
+How do you make sure that the volunteer is safe and appropriate?